 What is not known, as this advertisement does not clarify the issue, whether the school caters for Elementary pupils or whether it was a senior school.
 That said, implicit in the words “prepared for the Universities of Oxford, Cambridge or Trinity College” is that this must have been a senior school.

 The Government Free School

-In due course, the need for a Senior School had to be addressed.
+In due course, the need for a Senior School also had to be addressed.
 Twenty years after the arrival of the Settlers, the burgeoning town still did not possess such a school.
-During 1839 a number of teachers were “imported” from Scotland by Dr. Innes, the Superintendent of Education in the Cape.
+During 1839 a number of teachers were “imported” from Scotland by Dr. Innes, the Superintendent-General of Education in the Cape Colony.
 Amongst this “classroom” of teachers was a certain Mr John Paterson, who would assume the headship.
 Both had graduated at the University of Aberdeen.
 During July 1841, a new era was ushered in for schooling with the opening of Port Elizabeth’s first senior school, the Free Government School, with John Paterson as the Master.
 This school house, belonging to the London Missionary Society, was located behind the Union Chapel Church in Chapel Street.
 It was rented by the LMS to the government for the modest sum of £40 per annum.
-Paterson’s salary was fixed at £150 per annum togther with a stipend of £40 per annum as rent for his house on Chapel Hill.
+Paterson’s salary was fixed at £150 per annum together with a stipend of £40 per annum as rent for his house on Chapel Hill.